dchrobakjr/Fantasy-Football-Player-Analysis/README.md

 To create a machine learning model using python that correclty predicts the overall "ftps" of each player when given the variables.
 In Tabeau I have provided visual demonstration of interestings ideas and facts as well as impacts of individual variables on the final target.

 ## Methodology and Process
  - The process was to start with an MVP model.
 I wanted the basic model so that I could apply my tactics individually.
-I was surpsied that the model was overfitting at first producing a model well of 99%.
+I was surprised that the model was overfitting at first producing a model well of 99%.
 I was quick to remove columns such as salary, and ID.
  - The columns were mostly evenly distributed so there no tranformations necesary.
 I did check for zeros and some columns suchs ass passing yards, and receiving yards needed to be dropped with over 95% zeros.
  - Once I was done cleaning I began running my other models such as KNN and Random Forest models.